Ma5ha/post-mangment/README.md

 # PostsManagmentApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
 Application allows you manage post and comments, by allowing some basic CRUD functionality.
-Project is built with Angular, Ng-Bootstrap and as mockup data # [JSONPlaceholder](https://jsonplaceholder.typicode.com/)
+Project is built with Angular, [Ng-Bootstrap](https://ng-bootstrap.github.io/#/home) and, as mockup data, [JSONPlaceholder](https://jsonplaceholder.typicode.com/).